ewekstein/WorldCup-2022-Pass-Maps/README.md

 ![France Pass Reception Map](France_PassMap.png)

 France's map looks completely different.
 The density clusters heavily through the center and left flank of the pitch, with a pronounced concentration in the central corridor behind midfield.
-France completed 434 passes to Argentina's 560, but their distribution was more vertical and direct - pushing passes into dangerous central zones rather than circulating possession wide.
+France completed 434 passes to Argentina's 560, but their distribution was more vertical and direct, pushing passes into dangerous central zones rather than circulating possession wide.
 The three red goal markers on the right side of the attacking third reflect Mbappe's brilliance late in the match.

 ---